multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 ##  Project 5 - Word Scramble
 #### [Day 27](https://www.hackingwithswift.com/100/27)

-> the US general George Patton once said, “accept the challenges so that you can feel the exhilaration of victory” –
+> the US general George Patton once said, “accept the challenges so that you can feel the exhilaration of victory”

-- Capture lists in Swift: what’s the difference between weak, strong, and unowned references?
+- Capture lists in Swift review: what’s the difference between weak, strong, and unowned references?
 - Strong capturing
 - Weak capturing
 - Unowned capturing